Approximation of bayesian Hawkes process models with Inlabru: Appendix B: Sensitivity to binning strategy

 \section{Appendix B: Sensitivity to binning strategy}

-In our three factor decomposition of the point process likelihood, to approximate the second part (the expected number of triggered events Sec \ref{sec:5_part2}), we split the time domain in bins and we approximate the integral in each bin separately.
+In our three factors decomposition of the point process log-likelihood, to approximate the second part (the expected number of triggered events Sec \ref{sec:4.2_part2}), we split the time domain into bins and we approximate the integral in each bin separately.
 In this paper, we use a different set of bins for each observed point.
 Specifically, for each arrival time $t_h$, the bins are defined by the sequence:

 where $n_h$ is such that $t_h + \Delta(1 + \delta)^{n_h} < T_2$ or $n_h < n_{max}$.
 This binning strategy is defined by three parameters: $\Delta$ regulating the length of the first bin, $\delta$ regulating the increase in length of each subsequent bin, and $n_{max}$ which regulates the maximum number of bins per observed points ($n_{max} + 2$).